-Where does your competitors’ traffic come from?
+Where does your competitors’, prospective partners' or potential customers' traffic come from and where does it go?
 How successful are they in engaging their target audience?
-You could answer these questions and more if only you were able to run Google Analytics for your rivals’ websites, but you can't.
-However, there is another way to get information about competitors’ traffic channels, geographic distribution, user behavior, etc. In SEMrush’s Traffic Analytics you will find estimates for each of these metrics and more.
-We can even help you run an in-depth analysis of your rivals’ traffic and gain insights into all aspects of their marketing strategies.
+You would answer these and other questions if only you were able to run Google Analytics for other websites, but you can't.
+However, there is another way to get information about any website's traffic channels, geographic distribution, visitor behavior, etc. In SEMrush’s Traffic Analytics reports you will find estimates of all of these and more.

 “Data helps teams prioritize and this is the data that they normally wouldn’t have access to, given that, historically, marketing and development teams are not close,” says Nick Wilsdon, Product Owner, Search, Vodafone, a British multinational telecommunications company which managed to build an effective digital strategy based on the data-driven decisions powered by SEMrush.